HomeGuidesAPI Reference

 An array of OptimizelyDecideOption enums.

-When the Optimizely client is constructed with this parameter, it sets default decide options which are applied to all the Decide calls made during the lifetime of the Optimizely client.
-Additionally, you can pass options to individual Decide methods (does not overrides defaults).
+When the Optimizely client is constructed with this parameter, it sets default decide options which are applied to the Decide calls made during the lifetime of the Optimizely client.
+Additionally, you can pass options to individual Decide methods (does not override the defaults).

 For example code, see OptimizelyDecideOption.